sLokesh-code/Lokesh-Satyavada/README.md

 <p align='left'> 📫 A passionate  learner about tech and life.I work with cloud platforms like Amazon Web Services (AWS), Azure.
 I am skilled at configuring and managing virtual machines, containers, and serverless architectures.</p>

-As a cloud engineer and DevOps enthusiast who enjoys open source and coding, I have a passion for leveraging cloud technologies and automation to build efficient and scalable systems.
+As a cloud engineer and DevOps enthusiast who enjoys solving problems and adding value to tech, I have a passion for leveraging cloud technologies and automation to build efficient and scalable systems.
 My expertise lies in designing, deploying, and managing cloud-based infrastructure and applications.

 💻 **Languages and Tools:** 🛠️<br>